When Does Multi-Agent Collaboration Help? An Entropy Perspective: Exploring MAS with Entropy Dynamics

 \subsection{Mining Effectiveness of MAS}

-MAS built on LLMs inherently exhibit uncertainty during individual reasoning, and their interactions among agents compound this effect~\citep{llm-based-mas-survey-arxiv24,why-mas-fail-arxiv25,sas-or-mas-arxiv25,mas-collaboration-survey-arxiv25}.
-Prior work largely relies on simple metrics that fail to capture internal uncertainty dynamics or identify the factors underlying MAS failure.
+MAS built on LLMs inherently exhibit uncertainty during individual reasoning, and their interactions among agents compound this effect~\citep{why-mas-fail-neurips25}.
+Prior work largely relies on simple metrics that fail to capture internal entropy dynamics or identify the factors underlying MAS failure.

-To address this, we leverage the hierarchical entropy features defined in Section~\ref{sec:entropy_features} to reformulate MAS evaluation as a supervised learning problem: predicting per-sample correctness $y_i \in \{0,1\}$ from entropy traces $\mathbf{x}_i \in \mathbb{R}^d$.
+To address this, we leverage the hierarchical entropy features defined in Section~\ref{sec:entropy_features} to reformulate MAS evaluation as a supervised learning problem: predicting per-sample correctness $y_i \in \{0,1\}$ from entropy traces $\mathbf{x}_i \in \mathbb{R}^d$, where $\mathbf{x}_i$ is the feature vector extracted from sample $i$'s MAS execution logs according to one of the three feature groups.
 We train an ensemble classifier, the \textit{Entropy Judger}, by averaging the predicted probabilities of XGBoost~\citep{xgboost-2016} and LightGBM~\citep{lightgbm-2017}, yielding a final prediction $f(\mathbf{x}_i) \in [0,1]$.
 This formulation enables data-driven discovery of fine-grained factors governing MAS effectiveness.
-Beyond binary prediction, the \textit{Entropy Judger} supports label-free pass@$k$ selection on unseen configurations by choosing the candidate with the highest predicted correctness: $\hat{\ell} = \arg\max_{\ell \in [k]} f(\mathbf{x}_\ell)$.
+Beyond binary prediction, the \textit{Entropy Judger} supports label-free pass@$k$ selection by choosing the candidate with the highest predicted correctness; details are in Appendix~\ref{app:entropy_judger}.
+To interpret learned patterns, we perform SHAP analysis~\citep{shap-neurips17} on both XGBoost and LightGBM.
+For each feature $j$, we extract two metrics: (1) \textbf{mean feature importance} $\bar{I}_j$, the average min-max-normalized importance across both models; and (2) \textbf{SHAP correlation} $\rho_j$, the average Pearson correlation between feature values and their SHAP attributions.
+A positive $\rho_j$ indicates that higher feature values increase predicted correctness.
+Formal definitions are in Appendix~\ref{app:shap_analysis}.
+To distinguish correlation from causation, we further conduct a causal inference analysis in Section~\ref{sec:causal_analysis} to validate these findings.